oplS17projects/FP4-Proposal/template.md

 - Will you use object-orientation?
 How?
 - Will you use functional approaches to processing your data?
 How?
 - Will you use state-modification approaches?
 How?(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
+- Will you build an expression evaluator, like we did in the symbolic differentiator and the metacircular evaluator?
 - Will you use lazy evaluation approaches?

 The idea here is to identify what ideas from the class you will use in carrying out your project.